 48) Define Agile?

-It is one of the agile methods, used to develop iterative information systems.
-In this method a small team works on the assigned tasks for a time period of 30 days usually.
+It is one of the agile methods, which is used to develop iterative information systems.
+In this method, a small team works on the assigned tasks for 30 days, usually.

 50) What does JAD stand for?